David-C-Garcia/david-c-garcia.github.io/_pages/contact.md

 ---
 You can download a pdf version of my CV [here](/files/pdf/cv/DGarcia_CV.pdf).

-You can reach me by email at Dgarciac [at] caltech.edu
+You can reach me by email at DavidCGarcia [at] UMBC.edu